Coronavirus: 'Radical Change' To Life; Only 1 U.S. State Has Not Reported A Case

 Steward Health Care, which operates Carney Hospital, says the changes will also include the creation of negative pressure patient wards.

-Steward, which is based in Dallas, Texas, "operates 35 hospitals in nine states and serves more than six million patients annually," according to its website.
+Steward, which is based in Dallas, "operates 35 hospitals in nine states and serves more than six million patients annually," according to its website.

-The company says its all-COVID-19 conversion has two main goals: to establish a model for care that's dedicated to fighting the pandemic, and to free up other medical facilities, including emergency rooms, to help people with other urgent conditions.
+The company says its all-COVID-19 conversion has two main goals: to establish a model for care that's dedicated to fighting the pandemic and to free up other medical facilities, including emergency rooms, to help people with other urgent conditions.
 Steward also says it's working to set up more drive-through testing sites.

 "While we have only treated 10 confirmed COVID-19 inpatients across our more than 7,000 beds nationwide to date, we are prepared for an influx," the company says.